-As a teenager, George Mikan was told that he would never play basketball because he wore glasses and because he was too awkward.
+As a teenager, George Mikan was cut from the freshman basketball team at his high school and told that he would never play basketball because he wore glasses and because he was too awkward.

 The 6-foot-10 Mikan, who grew up in Joliet, Ill., went on to revolutionize basketball and become the first superstar of the NBA.